 If you’re looking for an MFA photography program, studying in NYC at SVA is the right choice.

-- Extensive and innovative courses in all aspects of still and moving imagery
+- Extensive and innovative courses in all aspects of the trans-media engaged by still and moving imagery

-- Creating and understanding new technologies, criticism, and professional practices for success in a changing world
+- Creating and understanding new technologies, criticism, and professional practices for success in a world driven by social media

 - We draw faculty, lecturers, mentors, and advisors from a worldwide creative network